joegair/gair-group-docs/page/computation/20230730_setup_orca.md

 This page describes how to setup ORCA to perform DFT calculations on your personal machine.
 Plus instructions on how to setup ChimeraX+SEQCROW to setup, run, and analyze DFT jobs from a GUI.
 {: .fs-6 .fw-300 .text-justify}

+## Example Molecule: Acetone
+Below is an interactive 3D model of acetone (CH₃COCH₃), a common organic solvent used in many chemical reactions and calculations:

+{% include molecule-viewer.html id="acetone" pdb="/assets/molecules/acetone.pdb" %}

 ## Table of contents
 {: .no_toc .text-delta }